 3) Put your hand up if you think you might use what you've learnt this week to try and be more healthy e.g. eat more healthily, drink more water, eat more vegetables, be more physically active.
-Number of hands: 4) Put your hand up if you enjoyed the PhunkyFoods sessions this week.
+Number of hands: If so, what will you change to be more healthy?
+Put your hand up if you enjoyed the PhunkyFoods sessions this week.
 Number of hands: If so, what was the best bit?